edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 AWS recommends to create a ROA object for both AS14618 - which is used for the US-East-1 (N.Virginia) region - as well as AS16509 - which is used for all other commercial AWS regions.
 If you want to use BYOIP with GovCloud (US) select AS8987 in your ROA object instead.

 **Notice:** In this example, where I only want to bring the [/48 block](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=2a06:e881:73ff::%2F48&type=inet6num) of ```2a06:e881:73ff::/48``` to AWS via BYOIP, The ROA entry is created for this particular /48 only along with the only possible "Maximum Length" size of 48.
-If I were to bring multiple /48 blocks over to AWS via BYOIP - e.g. for additional AWS regions - I could also create a single ROA entry for the "parent block" - which would be the [/40 block](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=2a06:e881:7300::%2F40&type=inet6num) of ```2a06:e881:7300::/40``` in this case - instead of each individual /48 block.
+If I were to bring multiple /48 blocks over to AWS via BYOIP - e.g. for additional AWS regions - I could also create a single ROA entry for the "parent block" - which would be the [/40 block](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=2a06:e881:7300::%2F40&type=inet6num) of ```2a06:e881:7300::/40``` - instead of each individual /48 block.
 In this case the "Maximum Length" still needs to be set to 48 as each individual block would be a /48.
 {: .notice--info}